-Lewis & Clark College is a residential campus with a four semester on-campus residency requirement that begins with your first semester as a Pioneer.
+Lewis & Clark College is a residential campus with a four semester on-campus residency requirement that begins with your first semester.
 While we hope you continue to live on-campus after completion of the residency requirement, we recognize that you have a choice about where you are going to live and may wish to find off-campus housing.
 Although we do not have resources to help students move off campus, we have provided some helpful information below.

 Information for First-time Renters